xzhuah/OpenAddons/addons/node_pinyin/README.md

 In very rare cases, you may need to manually correct the PinYin, e.g. the PinYin of "行列式" is hanglieshi, not xinglieshi
 The PinYin of "栅格" is shange, not zhage
+The PinYin of "重新" is chongxin, not zhongxin

 For Blender official built-in node groups from internal assert library(hair, smooth normal, etc.), you need to refer to Blender's own code hints